 - 14. No Shares will be issued unless and until all required approvals (including shareholder approvals) required by the rules and regulations of the Nasdaq Stock Market LLC have been obtained.
 Any conditions to which such approvals are subject have been, and will continue to be, satisfied or waived by the parties entitled to the benefit of them. - 15.
-Each Financing Document has been duly approved and unconditionally delivered (to the extent applicable) by or on behalf of all relevant parties in accordance with all relevant laws (other than, with respect to the Company, the laws of the Cayman Islands). - 16.
+The Purchase Agreement and the Registration Rights Agreement have been duly approved and unconditionally delivered (to the extent applicable) by or on behalf of all relevant parties in accordance with all relevant laws (other than, with respect to the Company, the laws of the Cayman Islands). - 16.
 Each Document is legal, valid, binding and enforceable against all relevant parties in accordance with its terms under all relevant laws. - 17.
 If an obligation is to be performed in a jurisdiction outside the Cayman Islands, its performance will not be contrary to an official directive, impossible or illegal under the laws of that jurisdiction.